JTFouquier/explana/readme.rst

 Test install
 ============

 Run EXPLANA with small install demo.
-If possible, use more cores (I use 6).
+If possible, use more cores.

 ``snakemake --configfile config/config-install-test.yaml --cores 2 --use-conda``